Daquiver1/Frontend-Grading-Assignment/README.md

 5. Submit a pull request.

 ## Contact
-For queries or feedback, please contact [Your Email].
+For queries or feedback, please contact [bhellos732@gmail.com].

 ## Acknowledgments
 Special thanks to all contributors and users of this application.

 ## License
-This project is licensed under [License Name].
+This project is licensed under [esec].